-Tubular and H Section Bearing Piles are an ideal pile solution when foundations are required for complex structures or difficult ground conditions exist.
-Sheet Piling (UK) Ltd has extensive experience in the design and installation of either Universal Bearing Piles (UBP) or alternative Tubular Piles.
+Tubular and H Section Bearing Piles are an ideal pile solution when foundations are required for complex structures or where difficult ground conditions exist.
+Sheet Piling (UK) Ltd has extensive experience in the design and installation of both Universal Bearing Piles (UBP) and the alternative – Tubular Piles.

-Universal Bearing Piles are traditionally installed as bridge abutment foundations on heavy industrial and port developments or indeed any construction application where a high capacity driven pile solutions is acceptable.
-Bearing piles offer an extremely environmentally responsible solution since they are a low displacement pile which generates no spoils arisings and the can be extracted and reused upon decommissioning of the structure.
+Universal Bearing Piles are traditionally installed as bridge abutment foundations on heavy-industrial and port developments, or indeed any construction situation in which a high-capacity driven pile solution is acceptable.
+Bearing piles offer an extremely environmentally responsible solution.
+As they are a low displacement pile. generating no spoils arisings, Furthermore, they can be extracted and reused after the structure has been decommissioned.

-UBP’s or Tubular Piles are generally installed using either Telescopic Leader Rigs or Conventional Piling methods depending on the location and pile length required.
-The piles will be driven initially using either a leader mounted or crane suspended vibratory hammer and then impact driven using a suitable hydraulic impact hammer to the design installation set.
-This will have been pre-determined by carrying out a drivability assessment to calculate driving resistance, dynamic pile stresses and estimated axial capacity based on appropriate knowledge of hammer criteria and soil conditions.
-The best known pile driving simulation software is GRLWEAP by Pile Dynamics.
+UBP’s or Tubular Piles are generally installed using either Telescopic Leader Rigs or Conventional Piling methods, depending on the location and pile length required.
+The piles will be initially driven using either a leader-mounted or crane-suspended vibratory hammer and then impact driven using a suitable hydraulic impact hammer to the design installation set.
+This will have been pre-determined by a drivability assessment, to calculate driving resistance, dynamic pile stresses and estimated axial capacity, based on appropriate knowledge of hammer criteria and soil conditions.
+The best-known pile driving simulation software is GRLWEAP by Pile Dynamics.

-Once installed to the required installation set the bearing piles are then tested generally using ‘non-destructive’ pile testing methods such as CAPWAP which can simulate a static load test to verify the axial capacity of the driven pile.
+Once installed to the required installation set, the bearing piles are generally tested using ‘non-destructive’ pile testing methods such as CAPWAP.
+These can simulate a static load test, to verify the axial capacity of the driven pile.

 The main advantages of steel bearing piles are:

-- Fast construction allows for immediate follow on work to begin without any delay to site activities.
+- fast construction, which allows immediate follow-on work to begin, without any delay to site activities.

-- Suitable in a variety of ground conditions including those containing obstructions and hard ground conditions.
+- suitability within a variety of ground conditions, including those containing obstructions and hard ground conditions.

-- Capable of providing high structural capacities for horizontal forces.
+- the capability to provide high structural capacities for horizontal forces.

-- No limits on the length of pile due to the ability for welding extension lengths in the event of varying ground conditions.
+- no limits to the length of pile, due to the possibility of welding extension lengths in, in the event of varying ground conditions.